 As families streamed into the college, they were welcomed with customary goodie bags.
 As per the Chinese New Year tradition, two oranges were offered to every family as a symbol for good fortune.

 Both local and international families had the opportunity to interact with students and each other and share their excitement.
 As part of the celebration, Acamando, Yale-NUS College’s Mando-pop a cappella group, performed a lively medley of traditional Chinese songs.
 This was followed by a vibrant lion dance, leaving families delighted.
 In the Chinese culture, the lion is a symbol of strength and stability.
 The festive dance was performed to bring good luck and chase evil spirits away for the upcoming year.
 Guests were also given a warm welcome address by Dave Stanfield, the Dean of Students.

 The auspicious lion dance performance

-Families coming together to toss Lo Hei, a Chinese New Year tradition with Dean Dave
+Families coming together to toss Lo Hei, a Lunar New Year tradition with Dean Dave